Bali Beginnings is a drug-and-alcohol treatment centre, located in beautiful Bali.

 - Relapse can occur and result in return to drug use after an attempted period of sobriety.
 Relapse indicates the need for additional or varied treatments.
-Dopamine release results from taking drugs and is a natural response from the body.
+Natural stimulant release results from taking drugs and is a natural response from the body.
 This excessive stimulation of the reward parts of the brain results in an intensely pleasant “high” that causes people to take a medication over and over again.

-- Over time, the brain adapts to excess dopamine, which reduces the high that the person feels causing them to increase the dosage in the attempt at recreating a high similar to what they first felt when taking the medication, an effect known as tolerance.
+- Over time, the brain adapts to excess stimulants, which reduces the high that the person feels causing them to increase the dosage in the attempt at recreating a high similar to what they first felt when taking the medication, an effect known as tolerance.

 - Even more good news is that use and addiction can be prevented.
 Teachers, parents, and health care providers play a crucial role in youth education and substance abuse prevention.